sand7242/dfs_prediction/README.md

 | TOTAL              |          |   264.0   |  262.3 |  -1.7 |
 <sup><sup>Figure 4.
 Knapsack Selected Lineup 12/15/18</sup>

-* Unfortunately, this was not a winner but was fairly accurate in determining overall score.
+* Unfortunately, this lineup was not a winner but was fairly accurate in determining overall score.

 ## Conclusion
 * Through the first week of trials, the results are promising.
 However, in order to win large scale contests, the model needs to be able to exploit favorable team and player matchups to find players with a higher chance for success.